mcast/python_notes/source/packaging.rst

 ==================

 The **setup.py** python script has many options.
 We've seen the **install** and **sdist** cases.
-The other useful option is **develop**, which can also install the package with a symlink, so that changes to the source files will be immediately available.
+The other useful option is **develop**, which can also install the package with symlink-like ``*.egg-link`` files, so that changes to the source files will be immediately available.
 This is very handy for development.

-However, be aware not to mix install and develop modes.
+However, be aware not to mix install and develop modes on a project.

 Where are packages/files installed ?
 ==========================================